 This post is pretty long, so if you just want to know what my recommendation is, here’s the short version: While I like to buy top-quality tools which obviously can be expensive, I do realize for occasional users, that doesn’t make economic sense.

 So that in mind, my recommendation for a good quality Orbital sander/buffer at a reasonable price is the TCP dual action buffer with pads and gloves.

 The TCP sander/buffer is a safe pair of hands, thanks to the random orbital characteristic of the buffing head.
 It prevents burning paint or rubber trim, by keeping the head moving, even if you forget to.

 So what makes a buffer a sander?
-Just change the pad head for some Velcro backed sandpaper.
+Just change the padded head for some Velcro-backed sandpaper.

 I like the TCP, it’s a good option for most, while it’s not too expensive, it isn’t throw away rubbish either.
 It may not be as flashy as some of the more expensive models, but it does look much better than the entry models.

-I like the extra long power cable (19ft), hate dragging around a extension cord, just gets caught everywhere.
+I like the extra long power cable (19ft), hate dragging around an extension cord, just gets caught everywhere.

 It’s simple to use, a toggle wheel adjusts speed, the oscillations per minute (OPM) range is about 2000 to 6500 (OPM) with an 8 mm stroke length.
 (Orbital movement)

 The pads are hook and loop (Velcro) attached which is standard, the head isn’t quite the 6 inches advertised, but it’s not a deal-breaker for me.
 Remember some of the more expensive models won’t come with a backing plate or buffing pads, so check it out before committing.